 Phibsborough Rd, Dublin 7

 The oldest parish church in the group, St. Michan’s was dedicated to a Danish saint and for 500 years was the only parish church on the north side of the Liffey.
 Most of the present building dates from 1685, with the exception of the 12th century tower.
 The church operates an active tourist ministry Mondays–Saturdays to welcome visitors who come to see the historic building and its crypts, the resting place of the Sheares brothers, heroes of the 1798 Rebellion.
-A service of Holy Communion takes place on the 2nd and 4th Sundays of the month at 10:00 am.
+A service of Holy Communion takes place each Sunday at 10:00 am.

 All Saints’ is the newest of the churches in the group.
 Built in 1829, the building was badly damaged by fire in 1966 and most recently underwent a major restoration in 2001.
 All Saints’ occupies an unusual place in the life of the Church of Ireland.
 It was the first church within the Church of Ireland to participate in the Catholic Revival movement, later known as the Tractarian Movement.
 This movement emphasised the importance of the sacraments, the liturgy and the doctrine of the Church.
 John Keeble and John Henry Newman were among those who wrote a series of tracts (hence the term Tractarian) which sought to reemphasise the Patristic and Catholic nature of the Church.
 An emphasis on the holiness of the Church and sacramental worship has characterised the liturgy and preaching in All Saints’ ever since.
-The service of Holy Communion takes place each Wednesday at 10:30 am and Sunday at 11:30 am.
-There is a service of Compline the last Sunday of the month at 7:00 pm.
+The service of Holy Communion takes place each Sunday at 11:30 am.

 For more information on the history of All Saints’ Grangegorman click here.